-21 The Chiari malformation type I (CM-I) is a herniation of the cerebellum through the foramen
+The Chiari malformation type I (CM-I) is a herniation of the cerebellum through the foramen magnum.

-- 22 magnum.
 Its proximate cause is accepted to be an unusually small occipital bone.
-However, its - 23 ultimate cause remains unclear.
-In 2013, Fernandes and colleagues hypothesised that individuals - 24 develop CM-I because some of their cranial development-coding genes derive from three extinct - 25 Homo species that have smaller basicrania than is typical for modern humans-Homo erectus, - 26 Homo heidelbergensis, and Homo neanderthalensis.
-Here, we report a study in which we used - 27 3D data and Geometric Morphometrics to evaluate this hypothesis.
-We began by investigating - whether CM-I is associated with significant differences in cranial shape in a sample of living humans.
-Subsequently, we compared the crania of living humans with and without CM-I to fossil - humans.
-Subsequently, we compared the crania of living humans with and without CM-I to fossil crania assigned to H. erectus, H. heidelbergenesis, H. neanderthalensis, and H. sapiens.
-The - 31 study's results were mixed.
-The first set of analyses identified significant shape differences - 32 between the crania of people with CM-I and the crania of unaffected people, which is in line with - the hypothesis.
+However, its ultimate cause remains unclear.
+In 2013, Fernandes and colleagues hypothesized that individuals develop CM-I because some of their cranial development-coding genes derive from three extinct Homo species that have smaller basicrania than is typical for modern humans-Homo erectus, Homo heidelbergensis, and Homo neanderthalensis.
+Here, we report a study in which we used 3D data and Geometric Morphometrics to evaluate this hypothesis.
+We began by investigating whether CM-I is associated with significant differences in cranial shape in a sample of living humans.
+Subsequently, we compared the crania of living humans with and without CM-I to fossil crania assigned to H. erectus, H. heidelbergensis, H. neanderthalensis, and H. sapiens.
+The study's results were mixed.
+The first set of analyses identified significant shape differences between the crania of people with CM-I and the crania of unaffected people, which is in line with the hypothesis.
 In contrast, the second set of analyses did not support the hypothesis.
-They - 34 indicated that the crania of living humans with CM-I are only closer in shape to one of the - 35 extinct species, H. neanderthalensis.
-The other two extinct species were found to be closer in - 36 shape to living humans without CM-I. This is contrary to the main prediction of the hypothesis. - 37 Together, our results suggest the hypothesis should be narrowed to focus on introgressed genes - 38 from Neanderthals. - 39
+They indicated that the crania of living humans with CM-I are only closer in shape to one of the extinct species, H. neanderthalensis.
+The other two extinct species were found to be closer in shape to living humans without CM-I. This is contrary to the main prediction of the hypothesis.
+Together, our results suggest the hypothesis should be narrowed to focus on introgressed genes from Neanderthals.